GlockTian/GlockTian/README.md

 ### Hi there 👋 This is GlockTian

+- 🛠️ C#/Java/Python/Dart/JavaScript
 - 🌱 I’m currently learning Mern Stack
-- 👯 I’m looking to collaborate on Cross platform application
+- 👯 I’m looking to collaborate on Cross-platform application
 - ⚡ Fun fact: "Glock" is a German word for Bell.
 "Tian" is a Chinese word for More.